Introduction to ERP Career Options

 Other modules in finance are investment management (IM), Treasure (TR) and Enterprise Control (EC) in SAP.

-Related logistics modules are: Materials Management, Production Planning and Control, Product Data Management (PDM), Quality Management, Plant Maintenance and Project System (PS) but are more suited for engineering stream.
+Related logistics modules are: Materials Management, Production Planning and Control, Product Data Management (PDM), Quality Management, Plant Maintenance and Project System (PS) but are more suited for the engineering stream.

 Some common facts about functional consultants: